6 Substitutes for Evaporated Milk That Will Save You a Trip to the Store

 We’ve all been there—you’re one step away from baking seven layer bars, fudge, or pumpkin pie and read the recipe to find that it calls for evaporated milk.
 Your stomach sinks as you head to the pantry and see the inevitable: you’re completely out.
-Rather than giving up on your recipe altogether or making a run for the grocery store, try one of these simple substitutes for evaporated milk.
+Rather than giving up on your recipe altogether or making a run for the grocery store, try one of these simple evaporated milk substitutes instead.

 DIY Evaporated Milk

 Make your own evaporated milk by heating 2 ¼ cups of regular milk and gently boiling it down until it reduces to 1 cup.
 Evaporated milk is most commonly made with 2% milk but whole milk, 1%, or skim will also work.
 This is the exact method used to make evaporated milk for commercial retail, so there’s no reason why you can’t do it in your own kitchen.

 You can also follow this same process using dairy-free milks like soy, almond, or oat milk for a dairy-free alternative.

 If you're under a super tight deadline, you may substitute the same amount of half-and-half for evaporated milk (i.e., 1 cup of half-and-half for 1 cup of evaporated milk).
 While you won't get the same slightly caramelized flavor that evaporated milk has, the creamy consistency of half-and-half is a close mimic.